JunLi-Galios/JunLi-Galios.github.io/_pages/about.md

 * I am a Ph.D. candidate in the Electrical Engineering and Computer Science Department at [Oregon State University](https://oregonstate.edu/), advised by Prof.[Sinisa Todorovic](http://web.engr.oregonstate.edu/~sinisa/).
 * My research interests lie in the general area of machine learning, particularly in deep learning, optimization, Bayesian learning,  information geometry, as well as their applications in meta-learning and computer vision.
-* I received my Bachelor’s Degree in [Fudan University](https://www.fudan.edu.cn/).
-My undergraduate major was mathematics.
+* I received my mathematics Bachelor’s Degree in [Fudan University](https://www.fudan.edu.cn/).